How Do AI Detectors Work: Everything You Need to Know

 Difference Between AI Content and Plagiarized Content

 While there is the occasional overlap between the two types of content, they are usually on opposite ends of the spectrum.
-AI-generated content tends to be original, albeit written in a mechanical style.

 This content needs to be fact-checked by a human writer and scanned for potential incidental plagiarism before being submitted or published.